 This 10,200 square foot home, perched on a bluff with an expansive view of Skiatook Lake in Northeastern Oklahoma, is the primary residence of a successful couple with a large extended family.

 The design references familiar rural structures of the Midwest – farmhouses, homesteads, barns, outbuildings – yet modernized with clean-lined, careful detailing to make it authentic to this era.
 The result is a home that, despite its large size, is at once inviting and comfortable.
-Its size is visually reduced by breaking up the home into smaller “homesteads” according to their function and joining them with small flat-roofed connectors.
+Its size is visually reduced by composing the home into smaller “homesteads” according to their function, linked with small flat-roofed connectors.
 The overall floor plan composition is a crescent shape, with the open arc facing the lake.
 The resulting angles of the individual homesteads allow for viewing the lake and the surrounding woods on the family’s acreage.

-The central homestead is built of a solid timber structure with articulated steel knife plate connections.
-Solid timber posts and beams are also used throughout the home to support generous covered porches.
-Exterior materials include Oklahoma stone and galvanized standing seam metal roofs supported by solid timber framing, creating deep protective overhangs, further recalling the metal roofs of earlier rural structures.
+The central homestead is framed with an exposed solid timber structure with articulated steel knife plate connections.
+Timber posts and beams are also used throughout the home to support generous covered porches.
+Exterior materials include Oklahoma stone and galvanized standing seam metal roofs supported by extended timber rafter tails, creating deep protective overhangs, further recalling earlier rural structures.

-The interiors are a combination of modern day and older recycled materials; fireplace mantles are formed with massive oak beams from a family member’s unused Kansas barn.
+The interiors are a combination of modern day and older recycled materials; fireplace mantles are formed with massive century-old oak beams from the wife’s family’s Oklahoma barn.
 The resulting home interior is a clean and crisply detailed palate with warm, natural materials.

 The home is a comfortable resolution of a vernacular Midwest rural archetype with a modern sensibility, respectfully sited on this beautiful rural acreage under the big skies of Oklahoma.